georgemccrae/capstone-project/README.md

 For this project the data was obtained in two parts.

 Firstly I used the Billboard API to acquire information about the top 100 songs since 1958; including the week ID, chart position.
 Because of time constraints I ended up using a csv file from guoguo12.
+Billboard's ranking method for the Top 100 is excellent because it stayed relevant with its ranking policy with the changing methods of discoverning and purchasing music.   [(more info here)](https://en.wikipedia.org/wiki/Billboard_Hot_100#Hot_100_policy_changes)

+- 1958-1991: ranking determined by ratio of singles sales and airplay
+- 1991: Billboard begins collecting sales data digitally (using SoundScan) for quicker and more accurate charts
+- 1998: Billboard drops requirement that song must be released as a single to appear on the chart
+- 2005: Digital downloads (iTunes) included
+- 2012: On-demand streaming services (Spotify, Rhapsody) included
+- 2013: Video views (YouTube) included

 * [Billboard Top 100 Data](https://github.com/guoguo12/billboard-charts)

-I then used plamere's Spotify’s API to extract information about the artist (number of followers, genre) and the musical components (e.g. danceability, tempo, duration) of the respective tracks.
+The next step was to get all Spotify’s musical components (e.g. danceability, tempo, duration) aswell as information about the artist (number of followers, genre) for each respective Billboard track.
+I used plamere's Spotify’s API to extract this.
+The Spotify API had about 96.5% of the ~21,200 songs to appear on these charts.
+For the remaining 753, I plugged in average numbers for each acoustic feature, just to have some placeholder data.
+I then put all those acoustic metadata back into the full Billboard list.

 * [Spotify Data](https://github.com/plamere/spotipy)